-Finding ideas on what to write can be challenging, especially when you’re feeling uninspired.
-After all, you cannot fill up a blank page without cultivating new ideas.
-And no matter how good a writer you are, eventually, you’ll run into that dreaded state of mental blankness and find that your creative well has run dry.
+Finding more ideas on what to write can be challenging, especially when feeling uninspired.
+After all, you cannot fill up a blank page without cultivating new ideas to write.
+And no matter how good a writer you are, you’ll eventually run into that dreaded state of mental blankness and find that your creative well has run dry.

-Are you stuck in that horrible moment when the ideas aren’t flowing?
+Are you stuck in that horrible moment when brilliant ideas aren’t flowing?
 Do you struggle to come up with an idea worth sharing?
-Your mind goes blank, and one thing you could only think of is: “What should I write?”
+Your mind goes blank, and you can only think of one thing: “What should I write?”

 You’re not alone.
 All writers struggle with this situation.

 Worry no more because this article will share with you things to write about.
-You can use this as a source of fuel to keep the inspiration to write burning.
+You can use this as fuel to keep the inspiration to write burning.

-But first, let’s discuss the ways how to figure out new ideas for your content.
+But first, let’s discuss how to figure out interesting ideas for your content.

 Find Ideas on the Internet

-The Internet is a great resource for your writing.
-However, when you’re looking for ideas, consider whether someone else has already discussed what you want to write about.
-It’s most likely that several people have already covered a certain subject if it’s a broad one.
+The Internet is a great resource for your writing prompts.
+However, consider whether someone else has already discussed what you want to write about when you’re looking for ideas to make your creative juices flowing.
+It’s most likely that several people have already covered a particular popular subject if it’s a broad one.

-What you should do is observe how other authors have produced their work and think how yours would be different.
-Make use of your perspective about a certain idea.
 Your perspective is a unique blend of experiences, influences, knowledge, interests, emotions, and opinions.
-Since no two people are exactly alike, you’ll definitely have some things that set you apart from others.
+Since no two people are exactly alike, you’ll have some things that set you apart from others.

 You also might want to look online for writing prompts.
 There are many websites out there that offer story ideas.
-With the abundance of writing prompts, you are likely to find a good idea that you can use for your writing.
+With the abundance of writing prompts, you are likely to find a good idea that you can use for your writing prompts.

-Search engines like Google can be a big help too.
-When you start typing in a query, the autocomplete feature will suggest popular search terms that relate to your topic.
-Try using “how-to” or “what to” in your search and see if the autocomplete suggestions are something you’d like to write.
+Search engines like Google Search can be a big help too.
+When you start typing in a query, the autocomplete feature will suggest popular search terms related to your topic.
+Try using “how-to” or “what-to” in your search and see if the autocomplete suggestions are something you’d like to write.

 Tip: Use online tools to help you find data on what people are searching the web in your niche.
 There is no shortage of these tools these days.
 Some examples are Google Keyword Planner, Semrush, Moz Keyword Explorer, and Keyword Surfer.